Category

 集中度の時間変化

 Furthermore, the most active scene in Video A was the climax of the scream-inducing challenge segment.
-Activity levels were lower both before and immediately after this scene, changing as if synchronized with the creator's own emotions.
+Activity levels dropped before and immediately after this scene, changing as if synchronized with the creator's own emotions.
 In Mr. A's video, clear peaks and troughs were visible in both the timing of concentration and emotional fluctuations, following a distinct narrative arc.

 活性度時系列変化

-While another study showed that videos featuring "highly recognizable talent" (i.e., those perceived as highly trustworthy) tended to yield higher interest and satisfaction levels, Mr. A's video demonstrated a similar effect.
+While another study showed that videos featuring "highly recognizable talent" (i.e., high credibility) tended to increase interest and satisfaction, Mr. A's video demonstrated a similar effect.

 動画種類による興味度と満足度

-Furthermore, while brain activity typically drops when viewers clearly perceive "advertising messages" in promotional segments, YouTube creators' videos maintained high activity levels even during these parts.
-This indicates a very positive response.
-Even when comparing just the promotional segments in the latter half of the video to commercial clips, the activity levels remained high, and viewers remained focused.
-This suggests the promotional content elicited positive reactions from viewers and functioned effectively.
+Furthermore, while brain activity typically drops when viewers clearly perceive an "advertising message" during product or service promotions, YouTube creators' videos maintained high activity levels even during these segments.
+This indicates a highly positive response.
+Even when comparing only the promotional appeal segments in the latter part of the video to commercial clips, the metrics remained high and viewers remained focused.
+This signifies that the appeal content elicited positive reactions from viewers and functioned effectively.

 PR訴求部分のみを切り取ってCM動画と比較PR訴求部分のみを切り取ってCM動画と比較_四象限